Why didn’t my embryos grow?

 Depending on the structures involved, endometriosis may also cause bladder or bowel irritation.
 This can lead to pain, urinary frequency and difficulty with bowel movements.
 Some women may also experience pain during intercourse.

-How endometriosis affects fertility
+How endometriosis affects fertility and pregnancy

-Between 30 to 50% of women with endometriosis will experience trouble conceiving.2 There are a few different ways endometriosis may cause fertility issues.
+Between 30% to 50% of women with endometriosis will experience trouble conceiving.2 There are a few different ways endometriosis may cause fertility issues.

-In advanced or late stage disease, endometriosis can interfere with the function of reproductive structures like the fallopian tubes and ovaries.
-For example, one or both fallopian tubes may become inflamed and the ovaries may develop cysts, known as endometriomas.
+In advanced or late-stage disease, endometriosis can interfere with the function of reproductive structures like the fallopian tubes and ovaries.
+For example, one or both fallopian tubes may become inflamed, and the ovaries may develop cysts, known as endometriomas.
 The tubes may become blocked, making it difficult for eggs to enter or travel along the tubes towards the uterus.
 These blockages can also hinder sperm from entering the fallopian tubes, making it harder for sperm to meet and fertilise an egg.3

 When endometriosis affects the ovaries, cysts and scar tissue can also prevent ovulation (the release of an egg from the ovary each month), particularly if the ovary has become stuck to the wall of the pelvis.
 In this case, there is no egg available for fertilisation, even if sperm is able to gain access to the fallopian tubes.
-Inflammation and its related toxins may also reduce egg quality and ovarian reserve (the number of good quality eggs remaining in the ovaries), reducing the chances of a successful pregnancy.
+Inflammation and its related toxins may also reduce egg quality and ovarian reserve (the number of good-quality eggs remaining in the ovaries), reducing the chances of a successful pregnancy.

 Additionally, pain associated with endometriosis may make it difficult to conceive naturally, as chronic pain and pain during intercourse may make sex very difficult.